SCIENTIFIC ADVISORY BOARD

-He was also a Professor in the Departments of Molecular Genetics and Biochemistry, and Pediatrics, at the University of Cincinnati College of Medicine.
-Previously, Dr. Grabowski spent 13.5 years at the Mount Sinai School of Medicine, where he developed the world’s largest clinic for patients afflicted with Gaucher disease and other lysosomal diseases.
+From 1979 to 1992, Dr. Grabowski rose to be Professor of Pediatrics at the Mount Sinai School of Medicine in New York City, where he developed the world’s largest clinic for patients afflicted with Gaucher disease and other lysosomal diseases.
 He established basic research and diagnostic laboratories for genetic diseases as well as the first treatment center for enzyme therapy in Gaucher disease.

 RICHARD HARGREAVES, PH.D., FBPHS

-Richard Hargreaves holds a BSc and Ph.D. from Chelsea/Kings College, London University UK.
-He is currently Senior VP Head of Neuroscience Research and Early Development at Bristol Myers Squibb where he leads a research portfolio built through external partnerships and collaborations connected to a focused internal effort and core company expertise.
+Richard Hargreaves holds a BSc and Ph.D. from Chelsea/Kings College, London University UK and is an Honorary Fellow of the British Pharmacological Society.
+He is currently Senior VP Head of Neuroscience Research and Early Development at Bristol Myers Squibb where he leads a portfolio built through external partnerships and collaborations connected to a focused internal effort and core company expertise.

-Previously Corporate VP, Head of Neuroscience and Imaging Research at Celgene, VP, Head of the New Indications Research Unit (NIRU) and Research & Early Development Centers of Excellence (RED-CoEs) at Biogen and VP Discovery Head for Neuroscience and VP Imaging in Merck Research Laboratories.
-Richard has led teams that have advanced numerous novel CNS PET imaging agents and neuroscience drug candidates to the clinic contributing to the successful registration of MAXALT® for acute migraine, EMEND® and EMEND-IV® for chemotherapy-induced nausea and vomiting, BELSOMRA ® for insomnia, Ubrelvy® for migraine, Ajovy® for prevention of migraine and Zeposia® for multiple sclerosis and.
-Richard has published >200 journal articles and been recognized by awards from the ASPCT for his work on CNS discovery imaging and the BPS with the Sir James Black Award for Drug Discovery.
+Previously Corporate VP, Head of Neuroscience and Imaging Research at Celgene, VP, Head of the New Indications Research Unit and Research & Early Development Centers of Excellence at Biogen and VP Discovery Head for Neuroscience and VP Imaging in Merck Research Laboratories.
+Richard has led teams that have advanced numerous novel CNS PET imaging agents and neuroscience drug candidates to the clinic contributing to the successful registration of MAXALT® for acute migraine, EMEND® and EMEND-IV® for chemotherapy-induced nausea and vomiting, ZIOPTAN® for glaucoma, BELSOMRA® for insomnia, UBRELVY® for acute migraine, AJOVY® and QULIPTA® for prevention of migraine and Zeposia® for multiple sclerosis and ulcerative colitis.
+Richard has published more than 220 journal articles and been recognized by awards from the ASPCT for his work on CNS discovery imaging and the BPS with the Sir James Black Award for Drug Discovery.

 FRANZ HEFTI, PH.D.

-Dr. Franz Hefti is Chief Development Officer, at Prevail Therapeutics.
+Dr. Franz Hefti is Chief Executive Officer, at Prevail Therapeutics, a wholly owned subsidiary of Eli Lilly and Company.
 He has more than 15 years of experience in the biotech industry as executive, board member, co-founder and scientific advisor of many early-stage neurology companies.

-Prior to Prevail, he was Chief Operations Officer at Proclara Biosciences, a biotech company developing novel therapies for neurodegenerative diseases caused by protein misfolding.
-Previously, he was Chief Scientific Officer at Avid Radiopharmaceuticals (acquired by Eli Lilly and Company), a company that developed Amyvid® for Alzheimer’s disease brain imaging and was Executive Vice President of Drug Development at Rinat Neuroscience (acquired by Pfizer), which was responsible for early development of tanezumab and fremanezumab (Ajovy®) for pain and migraines.
+Prior to Prevail, he was Chief Executive Officer of Acumen Pharmaceuticals, a biotech company developing novel therapies for Alzheimer’s disease (ABOS), Chief Scientific Officer at Avid Radiopharmaceuticals (acquired by Eli Lilly and Company), a company that developed Amyvid® for Alzheimer’s disease brain imaging and was Executive Vice President of Drug Development at Rinat Neuroscience (acquired by Pfizer), which was responsible for early development of tanezumab and fremanezumab (Ajovy®) for pain and migraines.
 Earlier in his career, Dr. Hefti held senior management positions in neuroscience at Merck and Genentech.
 He also held positions in academia as a Professor at the University of Southern California and Associate Professor at the University of Miami, where he carried out discovery research on therapeutic approaches to neurodegenerative diseases.
 He has published more than 250 papers on neurotrophic factors and topics in neuropharmacology.
-He currently serves as Board member at Cadent Therapeutics, Embera Neuro, Proclara Biosciences, and Spinogenix.
 He holds a Ph.D. from the University of Zurich and completed his postdoctoral research at the Massachusetts Institute of Technology.

 KARL KIEBURTZ, M.D., M.P.H.